The view toward Firth and Shop Studios. Photo by Judith Dupre.

 Director of Development

 The MacDowell Colony is the nation’s leading artist residency program.
-Each year MacDowell awards 275 fellowships to exceptional creative artists of all disciplines.
-MacDowell Fellows are given an inspiring place to create their best work and make the world a better place.
-MacDowell’s Director of Development is responsible for planning and executing the Colony’s development and fundraising strategies on an annual and long-term basis.
-The Director of Development will be located in the New York office of the Colony and report to the Executive Director and supervise a staff of four in the development department.
-The Director of Development works with the Executive Director and board leadership to fund the annual operating budget of $4 million, with a goal of raising half through annual fundraising and half through endowment income.
+Each year MacDowell awards 300 fellowships to exceptional creative artists of all disciplines.
+MacDowell Fellows are given an inspiring place to create their best work, exchange ideas, and make the world a better place.
+MacDowell’s Director of Development is responsible for planning and executing the Colony’s national development and fundraising strategies on an annual and long-term basis.
+The Director of Development will be located in the New York office of the Colony and report to the Executive Director and supervise a staff of five in the development department.
+The Director of Development works with the Executive Director, senior team, and board leadership to fund the annual operating budget of $4 million, with a goal of raising half through annual fundraising as well as major gifts for endowment, capital, and programmatic projects.

-The successful candidate will be charismatic, have a passion for the arts, and have exceptional communication, planning and organizational skills.
+The successful candidate will have experience in building a national fundraising base, proven success securing six-figure gifts, and managing staff.
+The candidate should be charismatic, have a passion for the arts, and have exceptional communication, planning, and organizational skills.
 He or she will have demonstrated success in achieving goals and an ability to envision new avenues of support.
 The Director of Development will represent the institution publicly in various contexts and will enjoy an active schedule with the aim of introducing new donors to MacDowell as well as stewarding donors across the country.

 The Director of Development will: